Dong-Wo-Long/High-levelDivisions/README.md

   - Stell «Tesla» - done
   - Locus «Hammer» - done
 2. New blocks
-- Printers - blocks for modifying units (at least to T3)
+- Printers - blocks for modifying units (at least to T3) - 20%
-- Module - blocks for improving units (at least to T3)
+- Module - blocks for improving units (at least to T3) - 50%
-- Payload conveyor/router - Small/Standard/Large/Huge Conveyors with Routers (Serpulo/Erekir)
+- Payload conveyor/router - Small/Standard/Large/Huge Conveyors with Routers (Serpulo/Erekir) - 30%
 3. New status (each has negative and positive effects and is divided into 3 levels)
-- Ranks
+- Ranks - in the process
-- Armored
+- Armored - done
-- Speed
+- Speed - done
-- Damage
+- Damage - done
-- Regeneration
+- Regeneration - done
-- Reloading
+- Reloading - done